5 Written Questions

 - Developing a theory from basic principles and testing it against events in the real world.
 Good theories are consistent with and help explain real world events.
 Theories that are inconsistent with the real world are invalid and must be rejected.

 - a fact based on observable phenomena that is not influenced by differences in personal opinion.

 - The indirect impact of an event or policy that may not be easily and immediately observable.
 In the area of policy, these effects are often both unintended and overlooked.

 - Term used to describe the effects of a change in the current situation.
 For example, a producer's marginal cost is the cost of producing an additional unit of a product, given the producer's current facility and production rate.

 5 True/False Questions

-Macroeconomics → The branch of economics that focuses on how human behavior affects the conduct of affairs within narrowly defined units, such as individual households or business firms.
+Microeconomics → The branch of economics that focuses on how human behavior affects the conduct of affairs within narrowly defined units, such as individual households or business firms.